Dhruv-Sachdev1313/fitgram/README.md

 #### Setting up the environment

-- First Clone this Project on your local machine
+- First Clone this Project on your local machine and make sure you have flutter installed on your computer.
 - Open the folder in any ide of your choice, connect your phone/emulator and run the `main.dart` file.
 - If you are using terminal to run the project, use the following commands
 `cd fitgram/`